 Types of volunteering

-There are several ways you can volunteer for the Leukaemia Foundation of Queensland:
+There are several ways you can volunteer for the Leukaemia Foundation:

 Provide a safe, reliable and flexible transport service to haematology patients so they can attend their medical appointments or go on special outings.